TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

          There are four possible options to choose from:

+         file
-         - "file" - this will create a field where files can be attached to the record.
+            This will create a field where files can be attached to the record.

+         file\_reference
-         - "file\_reference" - this will create a field where files can be referenced.
+            Tthis will create a field where files can be referenced.
 In contrast to "file", referenced files (usually from fileadmin/) will not be copied to the upload folder. **Warning:** use this carefully. *Your references will be broken if you delete referenced files in the filesystem!*

+         folder
-         - "folder" - this will create a field where folders can be attached to the record
+            This will create a field where folders can be attached to the record.

+         db
-         - "db" - this will create a field where database records can be attached as references.
+            This will create a field where database records can be attached as references.

          The default value is none of them - you must specify one of the values correctly!